gdepaul/Computational-Mathematics-Series/README.md

 # Computational-Mathematics-Series
 A series of notebooks to help you get started in the area of computational mathematics.
 Many of these notebooks require Sage.

-to get started, here are some instructions.
+To get you started, here are some instructions.
 Run the following in your Terminal (or Anaconda Prompt for Windows):
 1. Install Anaconda from https://www.anaconda.com/products/distribution
 2. conda create --name compmathseries
 3. conda activate compmathseries